rachelnewby/CV/README.md

 I've always loved to make things from the ground up, whether it was knitting a scarf stitch by stitch, making fancy dress costumes with cardboard and a gluegun, or building programs that tell your fortune.
 It's in my blood.
 <br>
 <br>
 I love to solve problems.
 You'll often find me in an escape room solving riddles and cracking codes, or fixing printers in the office.
-I am tenacious and won't stop until I've found a solution that works and is efficient.
+I am tenacious and won't stop until I've found an efficient solution.
 <br>
 <br>
 I also love to follow the rules, I'm curious, and enjoy a challenge.
 So, after 10 years working in PR and communications, I'm transferring my skills to become a junior software engineer.